Wadi Rum, Jordan

 Wadi Rum’s dry conditions still support different plants and animals:

 • Critters: You’ll often see Arabian oryx, sand foxes, and a bunch of reptiles out there.
-Plus, you might catch a glimpse of not-so-common critters like the Nubian ibex.
+Plus, you might glimpse not-so-common critters like the Nubian ibex.

 • Feathered Friends: This place is buzzing with more than 120 types of birds, including some tough buzzards, eagles, and falcons.

-• Green Stuff: Tough little bushes and greenery, think acacia and tamarisk are all over the place putting up with the rough desert life.
+• Green Stuff: Tough little bushes and greenery, such as acacia and tamarisk, are all over the place, putting up with the rough desert life.

 Seasons and Best Times to Visit